Westfield Board of Education

 4. Administrators awarded special grants shall not expend them unless they plan to spend the subsequent year teaching in Westfield.

 5. No awards will be made to an Administrator who has resigned, is planning to retire, or who will be on a leave of absence for any reason other than sabbatical.

 6. Approval for payment of special grant will not be given for a course taken prior to application for the grant.

-Tuition Reimbursement will be granted to all Administrators beginning their second year in the district.
-Upon completion of graduate course work with a grade of B or better (or P when Pass/Fail is the only system available), the Board will fully reimburse all administrators covered by this agreement for tuition and fees up to $6,000 (or whatever amount is available in the individual member’s special grant account for study).
+Upon completion of graduate course work with a grade of B or better (or P when Pass/Fail is the only system available), the Board will fully reimburse all administrators covered by this agreement for tuition and fees up to $4,000 (or whatever amount is available in the individual member’s special grant account for study).
 Participation in this tuition reimbursement program will limit access to Special Grant funds to the amount remaining after tuition and fee costs are deducted from any accumulated Special Grant fund balance.
-All courses must be approved by the Superintendent.
+All courses must be approved by the Superintendent of Schools.
 To receive reimbursement, courses must be given under the auspices of an accredited college at the graduate level, and official transcripts must be presented upon completion.

 - Supplementary Special Grants